Unit 1 - Practice Quiz

 10 The rank of a matrix is equal to:

-A. The number of rows
+A. The number of non-zero rows in its Echelon form

 B. The number of columns

-D. The sum of diagonal elements
+C. The sum of diagonal elements

 11 A set of vectors is linearly dependent if there exist scalars (not all zero) such that: